Miragon/code-examples/projects/miragon-example-app/Readme.md

 Set `owner` to your expo-username or your organisation

 #### c) Configure Authentication with Auth0
+The following description builds on top of the [miragon-example-project](../miragon-example-project) instructions how to create an account and a new tenant.

 1. In Auth0: Create a new Application and select "Native" as Application Type  and set Allowed-Callback URLs to https://auth.expo.io/@<OWNER>/miragon-example-app
 1. In Auth0: Register a user and his/her password